fuxoft/krypta/README.md

 # krypta
-Generating random bits (and Bitcoin private keys) from text seed and salt using only plain LuaJIT, without any external dependencies.
+Generating random bits, passwords, recovery phrases and Bitcoin private keys / addresses from text seed and salt.
+Deliberately implemented in single file pure LuaJIT (including crypto routines and hashing functions) without ANY externaly dependencies.
+This is useful for generating passwords / private keys etc for the most important stuff you have.
+This software is ugly, not user friendly and not meant for computer illiterate.